mhowlett/confluent-kafka-dotnet/examples/Security/README.md

 This is a walkthough of various Kafka security configuration scenarios with example code in C#.

 **Note:** WORK IN PROGRESS!
-I will hopefully get a chance to polish and add a Kerberos example soon.
+I will hopefully get a chance to add a Kerberos example soon.

 For simplicity we're just going to be setting up a single broker and client, but we'll also make some notes along the way on what you'll need to do for more complex configurations.